Neuroscience Keeps Solving the Same Problems Twice

 The claim dependency structure for rotational dynamics.
 Click 'Propagate sensitivity' to see how a preprocessing finding cascades through central dependencies but not contextual citations or independent methods.

 This selective propagation is the core of the idea.
-Right now the field has two modes: nothing happens when a critique is published, or some human reader holds the entire web of dependencies in their head.
-A claim-dependency graph would create a third option, where challenges move along actual epistemic connections rather than relying on social memory.
+Right now the field has two modes.
+Either nothing happens when a critique is published, or some individual reader happens to hold the entire web of dependencies in their head.
+A claim-dependency graph creates a third option, one where challenges move along actual epistemic connections rather than relying on social memory.

-But the implications go further.
+The implications go beyond catching errors.
 If five labs have tested a claim using different preprocessing, species, and task designs, that convergence is far stronger evidence than any single paper, but no existing system makes it visible.
-Follow-up work that tightens the scope of a claim currently has almost no career value because it is not "new"; in a claim layer, it strengthens an edge, and that contribution is visible.
-Null results gain a role: a study that tests a claim under new conditions and finds it does not hold is not a failure but a scope restriction, and the graph would represent that as a real object.
+Follow-up work that tightens the scope of a claim has almost no career value today, because it is not "new."
+In a claim graph, it strengthens an edge, and that contribution becomes legible.
+Null results gain a function.
+A study that tests a claim under new conditions and finds it doesn't hold is not a failure but a scope restriction, represented as a real object in the graph.
 And claims that cannot both be true, because they assume incompatible preprocessing or theoretical commitments, would be flagged by the structure of the graph itself.

 This is what I mean by a "lean for science."
 Not a proof assistant.
-Empirical science is too messy for that.
+Empirical science is far too messy for formal verification.
 But a system where claims must be situated relative to other claims, and where contradictions become visible by default rather than buried by convention.

-Realizing any of this requires solving a genuinely hard design problem: what counts as a "claim"?
-Churchland et al. 2012 contains at least three separable claims, and reasonable people could decompose it differently.
-Too coarse and you lose the dependency structure; too fine and experts cannot verify entries in reasonable time.
-The schema has to be tested empirically.
+Building this requires solving a genuinely hard design problem.
+What counts as a "claim"?
+Churchland et al. 2012 contains at least three separable claims, and reasonable people will decompose it differently.
+Too coarse and you lose the dependency structure.
+Too fine and experts can't verify entries in reasonable time.
+The right granularity has to be found empirically.

 The experiment

-I propose building a claim-dependency graph for a relatively small, well-documented field (motor neuroscience is the example I've developed here, but the approach is not specific to it).
-Assemble a corpus of roughly 300 to 500 core papers.
+I propose building a claim-dependency graph for a single, well-documented subfield.
+Motor neuroscience is the case I've developed here, but the approach is not specific to it.
+Assemble a corpus of 300 to 500 core papers.
 Define the schema.
-Use language models to propose candidate entries; have domain experts adjudicate.
+Use language models to propose candidate entries.
+Have domain experts adjudicate.
 Release the graph publicly.

 The most informative test is a backtest.
 Build the graph using only papers published before some cutoff, say 2018.
-Then ask: does the dependency structure flag the problems the field took years to notice?
-Does it surface the preprocessing sensitivity that Kuzmina published in 2024, the tension between autonomous and input-driven dynamics before Sauerbrei 2020, the possibility that reaching results might not generalize to grasping?
+Then ask whether the dependency structure flags problems the field took years to notice on its own.
+Does it surface the tension between autonomous and input-driven dynamics before Sauerbrei 2020?
+The possibility that reaching results might not generalize to grasping before Suresh 2020?
+The fact that Elsayed and Cunningham's preprocessing concerns should have prompted more caution about downstream claims?
 If yes, the infrastructure would have saved years of confused debate.
 If no, either the schema is too coarse or the dependencies that matter were not visible in the earlier literature, and the bottleneck is elsewhere.

 I want to be honest about how this could fail.
-The schema may be too rigid to capture the distinctions that matter.
+The schema may be too rigid.
 The graph may capture real structure but fail the backtest, surfacing only tensions already obvious from the pre-2018 literature.
 Or the backtest may succeed for known cases but fail to generalize, because we built it knowing what to look for.
-Any of these would be worth knowing.
+Any of these outcomes would be worth knowing.

 Motor neuroscience is a good pilot domain because it has a bounded literature, standardized data formats, and active disputes with identifiable dependency structure.
 But it is not unique.
 Gene Ontology gave biology a shared vocabulary.
 The Protein Data Bank gave structural biology a shared archive.
 Lean gave mathematics a shared verification layer.
-Neuroscience has built the data archives and the computation standards.
-What it still lacks is the glue: a structured, queryable layer connecting claims to evidence to data to code.
+Neuroscience has already built the data archives and the computation standards.
+What it still lacks is the glue, a structured and queryable layer connecting claims to evidence to data to code.
 Building that layer for one subfield is a tractable experiment.
 If it works, it becomes a template.

 References